DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-embedding-a-positive-climate-for-learning/autumn-week-3-ect-classroom-practice.md

 For example:

-- ‘In front of you, you can see the spinning top.
-We are going to use this to explore angular momentum and gyroscopic motion.’
+- 'In front of you, you can see the spinning top.
+We are going to use this to explore angular momentum and gyroscopic motion.'
-- ‘Today you are going to write your description of the haunted house.
-You have a word bank and sentence starters to help you.’
+- 'Today you are going to write your description of the haunted house.
+You have a word bank and sentence starters to help you.'
-- ‘I am going to write three key words on your mini-whiteboard, George.
-I want you to cross off each one as you use it in your paragraph.’
+- 'I am going to write three key words on your mini-whiteboard, George.
+I want you to cross off each one as you use it in your paragraph.'

 #### Managing cognitive load